 Instructions

-- Peel and slice the carrots into 4-5 pieces.
-Place into the slow cooker
+- Peel and slice 2 pounds carrots into 4 to 5 pieces.
+Place into the slow cooker.

 - Turn the slow cooker to warm until ready to serve.
-Salt and pepper to taste.
-Add fresh parsley for garnish if desired.
+Season with salt and pepper, to taste.
+Sprinkle with parsley to serve.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.